groq/mlagility/docs/tools_user_guide.md

 ### Runtimes

-Indicates which software runtime should be used for the benchmark (e.g., ONNX Runtime vs. TensorRT for a GPU benchmark).
+Indicates which software runtime(s) should be used for the benchmark (e.g., ONNX Runtime vs. TensorRT for a GPU benchmark).

 Usage:
 - `benchit benchmark INPUT_FILES --runtime SW`